fieldtrip/website/reference/ft_sourceplot.md

  the three ortho views are the 1st, 2nd and 3rd dimension of the 3-D data matrix, not of the head coordinate system.
 The specification of the coordinate for slice intersection is specified in head coordinates, i.e. relative to anatomical landmarks or fiducials and expressed in mm or cm.
-If you want the visualisation to be consistent with the head coordinate system, you can reslice the data using FT_VOLUMERESLICE.
+If you want the visualization to be consistent with the head coordinate system, you can reslice the data using FT_VOLUMERESLICE.
 See http://bit.ly/1OkDlVF

  The configuration should contain: